lmorg/murex/docs/GUIDE.quick-start.md

 You can also create your own named pipes (not to be confused with POSIX named pipes).
-These pipes could be files, network connections, or any other custom data input or output endpoint.
+These pipes could be files, network connections, or any other custom data input or output endpoint. [read more](user-guide/namedpipes.md)

 ### Redirecting to files